 Deciding to be a teacher is a separate decision from deciding what to teach.

 As physics and mathematics are closely related, a physicist or engineer is likely to have a strong mathematical background.

-Here are two good reasons:
+Here are two good reasons why:

-1. You will be in a better position to teach maths with a physics teacher training than you would be to teach physics with a maths teaching background.
+1. You will be in a better position to teach maths with physics teacher training than you would be to teach physics with a maths teaching background.
 Despite their similarities, maths and physics are taught very differently.
 When you train as a science teacher, you'd be prepared for practical lab work and learn about risk assessments and health and safety considerations.
 As maths is a classroom-based subject, you will not encounter this in depth during your ITT.

 2. Imagine yourself in a room of fractious teenagers.
 As a mathematics teacher, you are in a classroom with a white board as your main tool.
 As a physics teacher, you are in a laboratory with a white board and a wide range of gadgets and experiments you can turn to.